Bounding the tripartite-circle crossing number of complete tripartite graphs: Introduction

-The bipartite-circle crossing number of complete bipartite graphs, also known as the \emph{bipartite cylindrical crossing number}, is fully understood.
+The bipartite-circle drawings of bipartite graphs, in which the vertices of each part are placed on a circle and no edge crosses a circle, are of special interest due to their connection to one of the conjectured optimal drawings of $K_n$.
+A $2$-circle drawing of $K_n$ with $H(n)$ crossings can be obtained from a bipartite-circle drawing of $K_{\floor{n/2},\ceil{n/2}}$ by adding straight-line edges between vertices on the same circle.
+In general, the bipartite-circle crossing number of complete bipartite graphs, also known as the \emph{bipartite cylindrical crossing number}, is fully understood.
 In 1997, Richter and Thomassen~\cite{RT} settled the balanced case by showing that